 Background on 401k business rollover plans (ROBS 401k plans)

 The property investing schemes were very popular during the housing boom in the mid-2000s.
 Plans were cast about to get people to use their 401ks and IRAs to buy their home as well as vacation homes, timeshares and investment properties.
 Sometimes these strategies worked out well but not always.

 Some of the more permanent options include forming corporations that own the properties and then the retirement money is rolled into an IRA where the funds become free from the limited investment options of the 401k.
 You can then hold stock for your operating company that owns the underlying properties.
 These accounts created some real problems for people.
 If the property would not sell or rent, that lost income is unavailable for deduction.
 There are also concerns over where money for repairs, insurance and taxes come from.
 When tax-deferred and after-tax money mingle by the owner it creates complicated tax situations that can result in as little as paying extra taxes or penalties to as much as potentially losing the tax-deferred status of the assets.
 Often you will want to consult with tax professionals and legal professionals about these decisions.

-Other 401k plan options available in Dallas and Fort Worth
+Other 401k plan options available under ERISA

 Less permanent options saw people taking 401k loans or withdrawals from IRAs with the intent of returning the money in sixty days as a “rollover”.
 A plausible idea if you planned on flipping the house within a very short time period but as happened as the housing market cooled, those houses did not sell.
 If you took a loan, you had to pay through your salary plus pay the costs of keeping a house, taking a double hit on your income.
 If you took the IRA withdrawal, you likely saw those funds become taxable and possibly incur the 10% penalty.
 Employment lawyers familiar with 401k issues may advise avoiding these moves.